Walsingham Priory is best known for three things;

 I always find when I visit Walsingham that a general sense of religious peace remains throughout this ancient village.
 I find it has a strange atmosphere, but that may just be me!

-It has a whole host of attractive timbered historical houses as well as the notable Norman Gatehouse which was the original entrance to the abbey, and still used on special occasions.
+It has a whole host of attractive timbered historical houses as well as the notable Norman Gatehouse which was the original entrance to the abbey, and is still used on special occasions.

 Religion is still very much an important aspect of the village, with the Shrine shop in a prominent position, another shop full of huge shrines in the window, the different faith churches including the Orthodox church, and Friars in their priestly attire.